 We’ve all been there.
-Going about our business when all of a sudden there’s a flicker of the lights and everything goes dark.
-Power outages happen, and there’s really nothing you can do to stop the electricity grid from failing from time to time.
-Whether someone runs into a telephone pole, a severe storm brings down a power line or a rolling blackout shuts down an entire section of the grid, you’ll still be in the same place – the dark.
+Going about our business when all suddenly the lights flicker and everything goes dark.
+Power outages happen from time to time.
+Whether someone runs into a telephone pole, a severe storm brings down a power line, or a rolling blackout shuts down an entire section of the grid, you’ll still be in the same place – the dark.

 In order to prepare for the next power outage that may affect your home, take a few simple actions to help stay safe.